 Slip slop slap.
 It's an all too common slogan preceding some fun in the sun but recently this has all but changed.
-With the advent of Nano particles, science's latest achievement, product manufacturers keen to be seen at the leading edge have jumped on board.
+With the advent of Nano particles, science's recent achievement, product manufacturers keen to be seen at the leading edge have jumped on board.
 In this article I will raise some of the possible issues?

-Nano technology's latest product is sunscreen.
+Nano technology's latest product poster child is sunscreen.
 What's the problem you ask?
 In an nutshell, it's all in just how small these ingredient particles are.
 In the nano's case think invisible to the human eye.
 Particles so small that the size of our hair is 800 x larger.
 On first thought, this sounds like a great idea, who would't like a sunscreen that doesn't leave visible streaks?

 The trouble is, their main feature is actually their worst aspect.... their size.
 These particles are so incredibly small that they are literally dwarfed by the cells of our bodies.
 They are so tiny, in the order of hundred's of times smaller than a human hair.
 They can indeed not only fit through the skin pores but also the cell membranes in our skin and other organs.

 Right up to the artificial development and use of nano particles our cells and organs were able to identify, choose and control what to absorb and when.
 Like our house doors they are useful in protecting our possessions and us from intruders and anything outside of this self control system, as in the case of environmental particles usually results in diseases such as the respiratory deseases associated with carbon derived particles, these Nano particles, in the order of 1-100nm, they just slip through our built in controls and defences.
 It doesn't help that our skin, the very organ being slip-slop-slapped, is the largest transpiring organ we have, it's our second lung and the jury is very much out as to the eventual results.